DaveSpe/homework/documents/devops.md

 **3-repos-dns.yaml**  contains the ecr repository, the git repository, dns, <br>
 **4-elastic-beanstalk.yaml** contains all the code pertaining to the ElasticBeanstalk and ECR deployment.<br>

-These are meant do be deployed
+These stacks meant do be deployed using the jenkins pipeline as outlined in [Deploying CloudFormation Stacks](#deploying-cloudformation-stacks).

 ## Node.js Dockerfile

+It is assumed that the code being copied into the container has already been unit tested in another pipeline before being picked up and moved into the web app.<br>
 The following is a Dockerfile that would sit along side the Node.js code in the git repo. <br>
 ```dockerfile
 FROM node:16